AngelaEmileJose/AngelaEmileJose/README.md

 Hi there!
 I'm **Angela** 👋, a final-year **Computer Science student** 🎓.

-I'm currently captivated by the world of **Agentic AI**, **RAG**, and **LLMs** (Large Language Models) 🤖—always building and trying out the newest tech!
-My drive is to tackle different projects and constantly explore new things in software development.

 When I'm not coding, you can find me in the kitchen, dreaming up new recipes 🧑‍🍳 and working toward my ultimate goal: owning a cozy café one day! ☕